Saturday, June 14, 2025

 The INT/LT Composite indicator (outlook 3 to 6+ months) has three separate components.
 Starting Aug 26, 2023 SPX options are removed due to extreme 0DTE volume distortions.
 New weights are ETF put-call indicator (30%), SPX 2X ETF INT ratio (40%), and 3rd a volatility indicator (30%) which combines the options volatility spread of the ST SPX (VIX) to the ST VIX (VVIX) with the UVXY $ volume.

 Update Alt EMA.
-Bearish sentiment continued to decline and is now about half way to the weak Sell.
+Bearish sentiment dropped for the week from above to below neutral.
 The ST Composite as a ST (1-4 week) indicator includes the NYSE volume ratio indicator (NYDNV/NYUPV & NYDNV/NYDEC) and the UVXY $ Vol/[SPX Trend, SMA only].
 Weights are 80%/20%.

-The ST VIX calls and SPXADP indicator bearish sentiment remains more bearish and almost completely reversed from a strong buy to a strong Sell.
-More volatility is expected.
+The ST VIX calls and SPXADP indicator bearish sentiment rose toward neutral from a weak Sell.

 The ST/INT Composite indicator (outlook 1 to 3 months) is based on the Hedge Spread (48%) and includes ST Composite (12%) and three options FOMO indicators using SPX (12%), ETF (12%), and Equity (12%) calls compared to the NY ADV/DEC issues (inverted).
 FOMO is shown when strong call volume is combined with strong NY ADV/DEC.
 See Investment Diary addition for full discussion.

+Update FOMO-Calls.
+Bearish sentiment reversed from a weak Sell, but remains below neutral.
 Bonds (TNX)Bearish sentiment remains at low extremes.
+Surprisingly rates rose from 4.35% as inflation fears offset a flight to safety.
 For the INT outlook, the gold miners (HUI) bearish sentiment is presented in a new format using the data mining software to add the inverse TNX rate to the ETF ratio.

 II.
 Dumb Money/Smart Money Indicators